yjin-chae/LLMs-for-text-classification/README.md

-# Replication materials for stance detection
+# Replication materials for Large Language Models for Text Classification: From Zero-Shot Learning to Instruction-Tuning

 Last edited 12/12/2024